Bavaria & Thuringia

 19 & 20 September

-Being taken fast up the Romantistraße sounds like a line Kenneth William might have flared his nostrils to in a Carry On film but it does set the scene for the next couple of days.
-But the Romantistraße is more Tourist Board construct than historic route as it dates from about 1950 when the Fatherland needed economic revitalisation.
+Being taken fast up the Romantische Straße sounds like the sort of line Kenneth Williams might have delivered, nostrils flaring, in a Carry On film series.
+But it does neatly set the scene for the next couple of days.

-Tonight, we visit HerR run by comedy duo Sascha Bungeroth and his front-of-house sidekick, a supremely charming showman whose name I can’t remember.
-Sascha has trained with pretty much all of Germany’s uber chefs and he really can cook.
-Winningly and without superstition, they have absolute confidence they will be upgraded from Michelin-listed to starred status next time round and it’s difficult to see why the Clemont-Ferand mafia would deny them this although I think their judgements are increasingly random, especially in London.
-On every level - cost included - HerR is on a par with the two, single-starred places we’ve been this week.
+Tonight, we visit HerR, run by chef Sascha Bungeroth and his front-of-house sidekick, a supremely charming showman whose name escapes me.
+Sascha has trained under many of Germany’s uber chefs, and he really can cook.
+Winningly—and with no trace of false modesty—they are utterly convinced they will be promoted from Michelin-listed to starred status next time around, and it is difficult to see why the Clermont-Ferrand mafia would deny them that recognition, although Michelin’s judgments increasingly feel somewhat arbitrary, particularly in London.

-Tomorrow, Northern Bavaria will give way to Thuringia and kilometre after kilometre of soaring roads through and above dense forests.
-Not in the least bit challenging but intensely relaxing to ride as the surfaces are perfect.
-The few people you have to share them with are largely swift, competent and civilised drivers.
+Tomorrow, northern Bavaria will give way to Thuringia, bringing kilometre after kilometre of sweeping roads threading through and above dense forests.
+They are not remotely challenging to ride, but intensely relaxing, thanks in no small part to the immaculate road surfaces.
+The few people with whom you have to share them are, by and large, swift, competent, and civilised drivers.

-Did we research any of these three cities to seek out better value?
-And did we question the price of any wines suggested?
+Did we properly research these three cities in search of better-value alternatives?
+And did we question the price of any of the wines that were recommended to us?

-Err…no. So on both counts so we probably only have ourselves to blame.
+Err… no. On both counts, we probably have only ourselves to blame.

-But what online sources can you trust?
-Not TripAdvisor for sure, as many of the genuine reviews appear to have been written by people who are simultaneously cost-obsessed and borderline-illiterate.
-And the fakes are a laughable waste of time to read…
+But which online sources can you genuinely trust?
+Certainly not Tripadvisor, where many of the authentic reviews appear to have been written by people who are simultaneously cost-obsessed and borderline illiterate.
+As for the fake ones, they are often so transparent as to be unintentionally hilarious.

 Previous